 Apply for a Charter: The charter is the official "birth" document of your club, establishes it as an official unit of the University of Maryland Alumni Association and makes the club subject to requirements and eligible for benefits as defined by the Alumni Association.
 You must submit a petition signed by 25 dues paying Alumni Association members to apply for a charter.

 Additional Guidelines for Forming Special Interest (Affiliate) Clubs

 In addition, if you are forming a special interest club, to be considered for charter as a recognized affiliate club, the club you are forming must first:

 Be deemed of value to and help advance the mission and goals of the alumni association and the university.
 The group requesting a charter must explain in their proposal the primary purpose of their formation that accomplishes this.

 Be able to describe a unique contribution that this group brings to the advancement of the alumni association and the university that is not accomplished or included in the mission and purpose of an existing alumni club or other group.
 For example, an Asian Alumni Club might help with retention and recruitment of Asian students, and seek to increase the giving of Asian alumni.

 Be uniquely qualified to reach the population they seek to engage in university advancement.

 Be able to bring together alumni in such substantial numbers that its social organization and network reconnects significant numbers of alumni to the university.

 Connecting Alumni Living Abroad

 Our alumni live worldwide and our goal is to support the growth of the Terrapin Spirit wherever Maryland graduates reside.
 If you are living or working abroad, we want to assist you in connecting with Terps in your area.
-For more information, please contact Mario Peraza at email@example.com.
+For more information, please contact Tim Tormoen at firstname.lastname@example.org.